dzyunkin1/DDPipe/README.md

 # DDPipe
 Datadog→Pandas/DuckDB bridge

 API for interfacing with Datadog in a Pythonic way.
-Easy integration with Pandas DataFrames
+Turning messy JSON into structured tables - easy integration with Pandas DataFrames (DuckDB coming soon!).

 To run the project (locally on Windows):